 Here, we’ll show you the different moving options, offer insight into what living in Alaska is like, and give tips to help you find the right moving company if you choose to move to “The Last Frontier.”

+Alaska is nicknamed “The Last Frontier” for good reason.
 The weather is harsh, bears are common, and at more than twice the size of Texas, much of it is still rugged and pristine wilderness.

 - More than ¾ of America’s highest mountains are in Alaska and it’s home to famous National Parks like Denali and Kenai

-- By some estimates the state has more than 3 million lakes
+- By some estimates, the state has more than 3 million lakes.

-- Alaska is 500 times bigger than Rhode Island, but has 250,000 less people
+- Alaska is 500 times bigger than Rhode Island but has 250,000 fewer people.

-- Nearly 85% of the state’s budget comes from oil and gas revenue
+- Nearly 85% of the state’s budget comes from oil and gas revenue.

-- Alaska has the highest male to female ratio in the country
+- Alaska has the highest male-to-female ratio in the country.

 If you’re considering moving to Alaska, there are four main methods of getting your household goods there: